 How does Lacoste's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Lacoste, headquartered in France, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
-Although specific emissions data for the most recent year is not available, the company has established clear reduction targets.
-Lacoste commits to reducing its absolute Scope 1 and 2 greenhouse gas (GHG) emissions by 47% by 2030, using 2019 as the base year.
-Additionally, the company aims to cut its Scope 3 emissions—covering purchased goods and services, upstream transportation and distribution, waste, business travel, and employee commuting—by 37% per item sold within the same timeframe.
-These targets align with the science-based targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Lacoste's commitment reflects a proactive approach within the textiles, apparel, footwear, and luxury goods sector, demonstrating its dedication to sustainability and climate action.
+Lacoste, headquartered in France, has set ambitious climate commitments aimed at significantly reducing its carbon footprint.
+Although specific emissions data for the most recent year is not available, the company has committed to reducing its absolute Scope 1 and 2 greenhouse gas (GHG) emissions by 47% by 2030, using 2019 as the base year.
+This commitment aligns with the Science Based Targets initiative (SBTi) and is designed to support global efforts to limit warming to 1.5°C. In addition to its Scope 1 and 2 targets, Lacoste aims to reduce its Scope 3 emissions by 37%.
+This includes emissions from purchased goods and services, upstream transportation and distribution, waste, business travel, and employee commuting, calculated per item sold.
+These initiatives reflect Lacoste's dedication to sustainability within the textiles, apparel, footwear, and luxury goods sector.
+Overall, Lacoste's climate commitments demonstrate a proactive approach to addressing climate change and reducing its environmental impact.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.